 - What can my family and I do if treatments fail?

 About Lifestyle Changes

-Are there other lifestyle changes I can make to help my prognosis?
+- Are there other habits I can change that will help my outlook?

-How do I know that my treatment program is effective?
+- How do I know if my treatments are working?

 - Should I consider participating in a clinical trial?

 - Do you know of any support groups or others I can talk with about kidney cancer?

 Getting the most out of your doctor appointment.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/tips-for-talking-to-your-doctor.
 Accessed February 28, 2020.